lammps/lammps/doc/src/thermo_modify.rst

        *norm* value = *yes* or *no*
        *flush* value = *yes* or *no*
-       *line* value = *one* or *multi* or *yaml* *header* values =  ID string, or *default* string = new header name
+       *line* value = *one* or *multi* or *yaml* *colname* values =  ID string, or *default* string = new column header name
-         ID = integer from 1 to N, or integer from -N to -1, where N = # of quantities being output *or* a thermo keyword or reference to compute, fix, property or variable.
+         ID = integer from 1 to N, or integer from -1 to -N, where N = # of quantities being output *or* a thermo keyword or reference to compute, fix, property or variable.
        *format* values = *line* string, *int* string, *float* string, ID string, or *none* string = C-style format string
-         ID = integer from 1 to N, or integer from -N to -1, where N = # of quantities being output *or* a thermo keyword or reference to compute, fix, property or variable.
+         ID = integer from 1 to N, or integer from -1 to -N, where N = # of quantities being output *or* a thermo keyword or reference to compute, fix, property or variable.
        *temp* value = compute ID that calculates a temperature *press* value = compute ID that calculates a pressure